codegarden13/Computer-UsageDensity/README.md

 # Workplace - Usage
-Get data about each windows machine's usage in an organisation.
+Data about each windows machine's usage in an organisation is not only an economic metric about the degree of capacity utilisation of the workplace.

 - Who used this computer during this year.
 - When did each of this users use this client last time.
 - Timespan (daycount) between first and last usage over all profiles which have been active this year.
 - "Magic Factor" - result of profile changes in the usage timespan: Count of using users, count of usage days over all days for the queried timespan.

 ## Sidenotes
 - Timestamp-Test are going against lastwritetime property of each user's profile.
-- Learned: This corresponds to the last file change of ntuserdat.pol of the profile.
+- Learned: Last Profile Folder changedate corresponds to the last file change of ntuserdat.pol of the profile.
 - Ntuser.dat's timestamp is not sufficiant, as it changes at each cumulative update over all profiles.
 (Presents of this file is indicator that the folder is a real user profile)

 ## Get the "magic factor"
-This should be the final indicator.
+This could be the final indicator.
 Maybe there are other indicators like profile age, size ...

 ```
 (Daycount between client-usages this year) / (count of active profiles this year)